-FEDERALFAMILY EDUCATION LOAN PROGRAM
+6. FEDERAL FAMILY EDUCATION LOAN PROGRAM

 The Federal Subsidized Stafford Student Loan program is a federally supported loan available to needy students.
 Eligible Crafton Hills College students may borrow between \$500 and \$3,500 based on their need, year in school, and satisfactory academic progress.
 Students must be eligible for need-based aid to receive a Subsidized Stafford Loan.
 There is no repayment or interest accrual while a student is enrolled at least half-time.
-Six months after ceasing at least half-time enrollment, a variable interest rate (in 1998/99 this interest rate was 7.46%) begins to accrue and payments begin at a minimum of \$50 per month.
+Six months after ceasing at least half-time enrollment, a variable interest rate (In 1999/2000 this interest rate was 6.32%.) begins to accrue and payments begin at a minimum of \$50 per month.
 There is a maximum of 10 years to repay the loan.
-The interest rate of a Stafford Student Loan borrowed prior to October 1, 1993 will be different than noted above; please contact your lender for more information.
+The interest rate of a Stafford Student Loan borrowed prior to October 1, 1993 will be different than noted above.
+Recipients should contact their lender for more information.

-To apply for a loan under the Federal Family Education Loan Program a student must complete a Free Application for Federal Student Aid (FAFSA).

-Attend an "entrance interview" with a member of the Financial Aid staff.
-Please come to the Financial Aid office to receive a copy of the student loan policy.
+To apply for a loan under the Federal Family Education Loan Program a student must complete a Free Application for Federal Student Aid (FAFSA) and attend an "entrance interview" with a member of the Financial Aid staff.
+Students may come to the Financial Aid office to receive a copy of the student loan policy.